goshiphq/goship-cms/content/blog/how-to-ship-freight-internationally.md

 The type of your international shipping is determined by the transport means you choose to complete the delivery.
 While **air freight transportation** is fast and effective, **ocean freight shipping** is more suitable for moving [large items](https://www.goship.com/shipping-services/large-item-shipping).
 If you are only starting to ship internationally, it is recommended to use **ground freight transportation** due to its high accessibility and cost-efficiency.

+Ground freight transportation offers you two main shipping modes the choice of which depends on your cargo size and expected delivery time.

+* [Less than truckload](https://www.goship.com/posts/ltl-freight-shipping-for-beginners) shipping mode (LTL) is a perfect option for small shipments that don't require the whole trailer's space.
+You'll share the truck with several individuals and thus saving shipping costs.
+* [Full truckload](https://www.goship.com/posts/when-should-you-switch-to-full-truckload-shipping) shipping mode (FTL) suits large shipments that are both time-sensitive and have high load safety requirements.

 ## How to Organize International Freight Shipping?